 - Humor.
 Although sometimes my kids tell me otherwise, I try to be funny.
 Preparedness doesn’t have to be grim and doomy.

 I have a motley assortment of rescued dogs and cats, and sometimes a revolving number of chickens.

-Our current grand adventure is doing some in-town prepping and homesteading in Virginia while my precocious youngest daughter starts college at the age of 16.
+Our next grand adventure was doing some in-town prepping and homesteading in Virginia while my precocious youngest daughter started college at the age of 16.

 I enjoy cooking, canning, hiking, shooting guns, traveling to foreign countries, and reading.
 Sometimes, I watch Netflix into the wee hours of the night, even when I know better.
 I’m a total

 hermit introvert and I rarely charge my phone.